frasten/wordpresscom-popular-posts/readme.txt

 * `cutoff` (don't show posts/pages with a view count under this number, default 0, i.e. unlimited)
 * `list_tag` (can be: ul, ol, default ul)
 * `category` (the ID of the category, see FAQ below for info.
 Default 0, i.e. all categories)
+* `cachename` it is used to enable the cache.
+Please see the FAQ below.

 Example: if you want to show the widget without any title, the 3 most viewed articles, in the last week, and in this format: